Ellena-F/Website-traffic-analysis/README.md

 # Website-traffic-analysis
-This dashboard analyses the key information for a website's traffic.
+This dashboard analyses the key information for a website's traffic by using Tableau.

 ![screenshot](/web_dashboard.png?raw=true "Optional Title")